thegreenwebfoundation/carbon-txt-validator/docs/adrs/02_improvements_to_delegation_and_domain_validation.md

     - a carbon.txt in the `well-known` directory, which should always take priority over
     - a DNS text record, which should always take priority over
     - an HTTP header.

+We explicitly *do not* follow HTTP 301 or 302 redirects when locating a carbon.txt file, preferring instead the use of the CarbonTxt-Location Header or the carbon-txt-location DNS txt field.
+This is for two reasons: Firstly, following redirects transparently allows abuse of the service whereby `bad-polluting-company.com` could redirect their carbon.txt to `good-green-company.com`'s carbon.txt URL, without the passing-off being explicitly flagged to the user'.
+Using our own delegation mechanisms allows a way for consumers to follow these types of redirections while surfacing the fact that the delegation is happening in a transparent manner.
+Secondly, following HTTP redirects would complicate the priority order above considerably (should redirects be followed before or after the CarbonTxt HTTP header or dns record?
+What if a 301 response _also_ contains the carbon.txt header?)
+We haven't found a satisfactory answer for any of these cases, nor a particulary compelling use-case for following HTTP redirects, while the other mechanisms exist.

 This both makes the behaviour of the validator more predictable, and allows flexibility in overriding the published carbon.txt in specific contexts.